mik-jozef/chalk/README.md

 ### Traits
 Traits are collections of method definitions and declarations (with implicit `pub` access modifier) that a class must have.
-They can also contain member types and variables.
-Variables have implicit `get` access modifier and a method's default implementation cannot directly change their state.
+They can also contain member types.

 The `own` keyword specifies that the member function/variable belongs to the trait itself, not to a class.